BasilPun/QuackQuest/README.md

-# QuackQuest 🦆

-## 🕹️ How to Play

-- **W** → Jump
-- **Spacebar** → Duck & Speed Up
-- Start with **3 lives**
-- Goal: **run as far as you can** while avoiding obstacles
-- The further you run, the higher your score 🏆

----

-## 🚧 To Be Added

-- **Obstacle Interactions** → Collisions should correctly remove a life.
-- **Tutorial / Starting Instructions** → Intro screen to explain controls before gameplay.
-- **Obstacle Sprite Fix** → Sometimes sprites tend to spawn on air due to spawning and the edge of blocks.
-- **More Obstacle Types** → Add variety for increased challenge.
-- **Death Animation** → On game over (all lives lost), duck explodes into particles.
-- **Machine Learning Agent** → Train an AI to play the game automatically once core gameplay is stable.

----

-## 📚 What I Learned

-### 🎮 Game Development Concepts

-- **Terrain Generation Logic**

-  - Implemented procedural terrain with random variation (Minecraft-style).
-  - Used a world offset system to simulate an endless runner.
-  - Managed memory by pre-loading upcoming chunks and deleting off-screen ones.

-- **Sprites & Sprite Sheets**

-  - Extracted frames from a sprite sheet for characters and obstacles.
-  - Used `pygame.sprite.Sprite` groups for easier management and collision detection.
-  - Built smooth animations by cycling frames in code.

-- **Animation Techniques**

-  - Timed frame updates to control walking and jumping.
-  - Synced sprite changes with in-game actions for responsive visuals.

-- **Game Physics**

-  - Implemented **gravity** to simulate falling.
-  - Designed **jump mechanics** with controlled height and responsiveness.
-  - Added **knockback/bounce back** effects when hitting obstacles.

-- **Collision Detection**

-  - Used bounding boxes (`rect`) for efficient collision handling.
-  - Responded to collisions by stopping, sliding, or bouncing.

-- **Game Loop & State Management**
-  - Built a main loop to update and render the game each frame.
-  - Managed states: _menu_, _running_, and _game over_.
-  - Added UI for restart prompts and an interactive duck on the main menu.

----

-### 🐍 Python Programming Skills

-- **Core Python Syntax**

-  - Practiced loops, conditionals, and functions in a real project.
-  - Organized code into reusable modules.

-- **Object-Oriented Programming (OOP)**

-  - Designed classes for entities like `Duck`, `TerrainBlock`, and `Obstacle`.
-  - Encapsulated logic inside objects for cleaner, maintainable code.

-- **Code Organization**
-  - Split the project into multiple files (`game.py`, `terrain.py`, `obstacles.py`, etc.).
-  - Learned how to structure a medium-sized Python project.

----

-### 🌐 Development Tools

-- **Git & GitHub**
-  - Set up version control with Git.
-  - Created a `.gitignore` to keep unnecessary files (like `__pycache__`) out of the repo.
-  - Learned to commit, push, and manage code changes on GitHub.
+QuackQuest 🦆
+🕹️ How to Play

+W → Jump

+Spacebar → Duck & Speed Up

+Start with 3 lives

+Goal: run as far as you can while avoiding obstacles

+The further you run, the higher your score 🏆

+🚧 To Be Added

+Tutorial / Starting Instructions → Intro screen to explain controls before gameplay.

+More Obstacle Types → Add variety for increased challenge.

+Death Animation → On game over (all lives lost), duck explodes into particles.

+Machine Learning Agent → Train an AI to play the game automatically once core gameplay is stable.

+📚 What I Learned
+🎮 Game Development Concepts
+Terrain Generation Logic

+Implemented procedural terrain with random variation (Minecraft-style).

+Used a world offset system to simulate an endless runner.

+Managed memory by pre-loading upcoming chunks and removing off-screen ones.

+Sprites & Sprite Sheets

+Extracted frames from a sprite sheet for characters and obstacles.

+Used pygame.sprite.Sprite groups for easier management and collision detection.

+Built smooth animations by cycling between frames.

+Animation Techniques

+Timed frame updates to control walking and jumping.

+Synced sprite changes with in-game actions for responsive visuals.

+Game Physics

+Implemented gravity to simulate falling.

+Designed jump mechanics with controlled height and responsiveness.

+Added knockback/bounce effects on collisions.

+Collision Detection

+Used bounding boxes (rect) for efficient collision handling.

+Fixed obstacle collision logic so the duck properly loses lives when hit.

+Fixed obstacle alignment, ensuring obstacles spawn correctly on terrain instead of floating.

+Game Loop & State Management

+Built a main loop to update and render the game each frame.

+Implemented states: menu, running, and game over.

+Added UI for restarting and an interactive duck on the main menu.

+🐍 Python Programming Skills
+Core Python Syntax

+Used loops, conditionals, and functions throughout gameplay logic.

+Organized code into reusable utility functions.

+Object-Oriented Programming (OOP)

+Designed classes like Duck, TerrainBlock, and Obstacle.

+Encapsulated behavior in clean, maintainable objects.

+Code Organization

+Structured the project into multiple files (game.py, terrain.py, obstacles.py, etc.).

+Learned how to build and maintain a medium-sized Python project.

+🌐 Development Tools
+Git & GitHub

+Set up version control for the project.

+Created a .gitignore to hide unnecessary files (e.g., __pycache__).

+Committed and pushed updates through GitHub.

+🕸️ Pygbag (Web Export)

+Learned how to export the game using Pygbag.

+Successfully ran the game in a browser through WebAssembly.

+Understood packaging and deployment steps for web builds.